wsydney76/craft-contentoverview/README.md

 - widgetText (string, text for dashboard link widget)
 - linkTarget (string, set to '_blank' to open edit screens in a new tab (default), else blank '')
 - enableSlideoutEditor (bool, whether a slideout editor can be opened for an entry by a double click on the status indicator, or by clicking an icon.
 Experimental)
+- enableCreateInSlideoutEditor (bool, whether new entries will be created in a slideout editor.
+Defaults to false on multi-site installs, else true)
 - defaultLayout (string, list (default)|cardlets|cards|line)
-- customTemplatePath (string, folder for custom templates, default = contentoverview)
+- customTemplatePath (string, folder for custom templates, default = _contentoverview)
 - defaultIcon (string, file path to a svg icon, default = @appicons/newspaper.svg)
 - fallbackImage (Asset, an image that will be used in a layout if no image is set on an entry)
 - transforms (array, image transforms for layouts)